 Learn the basics of SEO.
 Search-engine optimization makes it easier for your online storefront to be discovered among the millions of e-commerce sites already up and running.
 If you have defined a niche audience, you won’t need to reach millions of people.
 You only need to find ways to attract people who are already searching online for the types of products you offer.

 SEO requires you to research what words and phrases your target customers are using to search for products online.
 Once you understand how these customers might conduct an online search for your products, you can tailor the design and content of your website accordingly.
 An experienced website designer may be able to help with SEO or you can find helpful guides online.
 Moz offers “A Beginner’s Guide to SEO” that has been read over 3 million times.
+Another one we like is "The Ultimate Guide to SEO"

 Don’t skimp on product photography.
 The quality of visuals can help give website visitors the information they need to make buying a decision.
 Let them inspect the product from multiple angles and up close if necessary.